Systems-and-Toolchains-Fall-2024/course-project-FIFA-regression-model/README.md

   - output: list of `X` clubs with the `filter` average player age for a given year `Y`

 **Question 3**
->[!WARNING]
+- Defined function `display_popular_nation()` to illustract the most popular nationality in the dataset for each year
-> need to create a function with finding max-min year automatically
+  - input: nothing
-- Defined function `...` to illustract the most popular nationality in the dataset for each year
+  - output: list of popular nationality for each year